steinbergmedia/halion-script-api/src/HALion-Script/pages/_getSource2-Description.md

 Returns up to three values, i.e., source, sourceInfo1 and sourceInfo2.
 The number of return values depends on the modulation source.
 See [Modulation Source Types](./Modulation-Source-Types.md) for details.

->The 2nd modulation source has an additional sample & hold.
+>&#10069; The 2nd modulation source has an additional sample & hold.
 See [Modulation Source Types](./Modulation-Source-Types.md) for details.

 #### Example